ap0nia/eden-query/clean-docs/docs/eden-query/index.md

 :::

-#### Example Client Usage
+#### Example React-Query Usage

-This is how a React application can interact with the application using react-query hooks.
+A React client application cna use the hooks from Eden-Query to manage asynchronous state from the Elysia server application.

 ::: code-group